cunla/fakeredis-py/docs/index.md

 If you do not specify the version, version 7 is used by default.

 The intent is for fakeredis to act as though you're talking to a real redis server.
-It does this by storing state internally.
+It does this by storing the state internally.
 For example:

 ```pycon